What is Benchmarking? Definition, Examples, and Advantages

 #2 Identify the key performance indicators to be evaluated

-The next step in the process is to identify the Key Performance Indicators (KPIs) you’ll be evaluating in order to measure and compare with competitors or benchmark companies.
-These indicators serve as a benchmark against which to evaluate your own performance and identify areas for improvement.
+The next step in the process is to identify the Key Performance Indicators (KPIs) you’ll be evaluating to measure and compare with competitors or benchmark companies.
+These indicators serve as a benchmark against which to evaluate your performance and identify areas for improvement.

 Identifying KPIs will depend on the specific objectives you defined in the first step.
 For example, if your objective is to improve customer satisfaction 🙂 key indicators could include customer satisfaction rate, number of complaints…